specifai-net/terraform-provider-specifai/README.md

 # Terraform Provider Specifai

-This customer terraform provider contains a few data sources and resources that we can easily deploy using existing prodivers
+This customer terraform provider contains a few data sources and resources that we can easily deploy using existing providers

 ## Requirements